badd-labs/badd-labs/labs/B1/README.md

     2. call `Pool`'s `swapXY` function

 - Hint: You need to ensure your account has enough tokens for both `TokenX` and `TokenY`.
+- Hint 2: If a SC needs to reference itself, you can use `address(this)`.

 We will test your pool SC using the following test cases. `P` is the Pool CA, `X` is `TokenX` and `Y` is `TokenY`.